 You can even fit a lot of things that aren’t pens.

 The Sphere-O-bot is an open source hardware+software project.
 Originally from Evil Mad Scientist (very cool robots), we have adapted the idea to our electronics and ancillary elements.
 Software, designs and use is exactly the same. .
 Extensive documentation about the original EggBot kit is available here.

 The Sphere-o-bot robot shares almost all of its parts and 100% of its electronics with the B-robot EVO, the fastest -remotely controlled- Self Balancing robot, the iBoardbot or any other JJrobot .
-Create your own B-robot after assembling the Sphere-O-bot!
+Create your own B-robot with the Sphere-O-bot parts!